The Lambert Way to Gaussianize heavy tailed data with the inverse of Tukey's h as a special case: Applications

-Figure \ref{fig:Cauchy_Gaussian_avg} shows the running sample average for the original sample and the Gaussianised version.
-For a fair comparison I re-fit the model cumulatively for each $n = 5, \ldots, 500$, and then Gaussianise $(y_{1},\ldots, y_n)$ using the estimate $\widehat{\tau}_{MLE}^{(n)}$.
-Even for small sample sizes the Gaussianising transformation works extremely well: the highly influential point around $n \approx 50$ greatly affects $\overline{\mathbf{y}}$, but has no relevant effect on $\overline{\mathbf{x}}_{\widehat{\tau}_{MLE}^{(n)}}$.
-Overall, the sample average of the Gaussianised data has all the nice properties of the sample mean, and even for very small sample sizes it is already clear that the location of the underlying Cauchy distribution is approximately zero.\\
+Figure \ref{fig:Cauchy_Gaussian_avg} shows the running sample average for the original sample and its Gaussianized version.
+For a fair comparison $\widehat{\tau}_{MLE}^{(n)}$ was re-estimated cumulatively for each $n = 5, \ldots, 500$, and then used to compute $(x_{1},\ldots, x_n)$.
+Even for small $n$ the transformation works extremely well: the highly influential point around $n \approx 50$ greatly affects $\overline{\mathbf{y}}$, but has no relevant effect on $\overline{\mathbf{x}}_{\widehat{\tau}_{MLE}^{(n)}}$.
+Overall, the sample average of the Gaussianized data has the usual good properties.
+And even for very small $n$ it is already clear that the location of the underlying Cauchy distribution is approximately zero.\\

-Although being a toy example, it shows that removing (strong) heavy tails from data works and provides new ``nice'' data which can then be used for more refined models.
+Although a toy example, it shows that removing (strong) heavy tails from data works and provides new, ``nice'' data which can then be used for more refined methods.